gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/lesson-01.md

 ## Defining Your Lists

-One list might not be enough...
-It's time to think about all of the different emails your users will receive.
-(Don't worry, you can apply changes later.)

-What topics you wanna cover... don't worry, you can add new lists later.

-Transactional emails are not tied to lists -> no problem here.

-You will need to give the opportunity for your users to opt-out from your emails...
-It's required to make it possible to unsubscribe from all, but if you show them that there are specific lists for specific topics, they might stay signed up for a topic or two.
+One email list is rarely enough.
+As your product grows, your users will receive different types of emails.
+It’s better to think about that early, but don’t worry, you can always adjust later.

+First, let’s separate the two big email categories:
+- **Transactional emails**: password resets, confirmations, or receipts.
+These are required and do not depend on lists.
+- **Marketing or product emails**: updates, tips, onboarding emails, or newsletters. ***These do require lists.***

+For marketing and product emails, you always need to offer a **global unsubscribe** option.
+That is non-negotiable.
+But it is also recommended to let users manage their preferences by list.
+If someone does not want product updates, they might still want notifications or onboarding tips.
+Giving them these options can reduce churn from your lists.
+Besides that, it's always a good practice to offer a **one-click unubscribe** option for every list.

+**Example**
-A quick example...
-You might have one list for "Notifications" (eg.: someone sent you a message while your app was not open), and one "Product Updates" (eg.: these newsletters).
+- A **Notifications** list: "Someone sent you a message while your app was closed."
+- A **Product Updates** list: "Here’s what’s new in the product this month."

+Keep it simple for now, and expand later as your communication grows.

+(TODO: BlueFox Email example: screenshot?)

 ## Collecting Your First Contacts

 friends
 beta users
 early adopters
+waitlists

 social...